1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vernalization.md

 [^6]:(Medvedev and Lerner, p.
 24)

 [^7]:“An experiment without replicatioti is not a scientific experiment.
 The single seed could have been a hybrid, a mutant, or a contaminant.”
 (Medvedev and Lerner, p.
 25)

+[^8]:“Lysenko considered that, if he could alter a winter into a spring form and then reverse the process, there are no immutable genes for winter habit, and all depends on the environment: hence there are no genes of any kind.
+But this  analysis lacks logic” (Medvedev and Lerner, p.
+25)